triton-inference-server/tutorials/Feature_Guide/Data_Pipelines/README.md

 print(query_response.as_numpy("ensemble_output_bool"))
 ```

-The second part to look at is the general client API.
-This is the same as any Triton Client, simply use the python client API to query the server.
+The second part to look at is understanding the Triton client API.

 ## Using the example